jagerman/loki-multi-sn/README.md

 ### Upgrades

+A `loki-multi-sn-upgrade` script is installed that you should run after upgrading the loki-multi-sn package.
+It looks for upgrade-needed generated config files and upgrades them for you.
+(When there is nothing to upgrade it doesn't do anything, so always safe to run it, particularly for major upgrades).

 You need to be a bit more careful when updating.
 When you upgrade one or more of the debs, only the basic services (`loki-node.service`, `loki-storage-server.service`, and/or `lokinet-router.service`) will be restart but *not* the templated versions, so you will need to do this manually.
 One way is